Skip to main content

 View of the building from 5th and Spring Street

-After more than four years of planning and groundwork, the ambitious Tech Square Phase 3 (TS3) initiative is underway.
+After more than four years of planning and groundwork, the ambitious Tech Square Phase 3 (TS3) initiative is well underway.
 With two impressive towers at its core connected by a shared elevator, the TS3 project, slated to finish in 2026, encompasses 416,500 square feet and includes a large outdoor plaza for street-level retail.

 The building will feature two striking structures: the 14-story Scheller Tower and the 18-story George Tower, respectively named after generous benefactors Ernest "Ernie" Scheller Jr. (IM 1952, HON Ph.D.
 2013) and Bill William W. "Bill" George (IE 1964, HON Ph.D.
 2008) and his wife Penny.